 Another best practice for fundraising on Facebook is to encourage your supporters to use your organization for their Facebook Birthday Fundraiser.
 That way their friends will see your cause and be motivated to donate as a birthday gift.

 Ask your staff and supporters to share the link to your Facebook fundraiser (and donate too, of course!).
 Having your followers share your fundraiser helps it get in front of people outside your immediate social network.
 When donors share a campaign they’ve given to, it provides social proof that helps convince others to give too.

 Make sure you’re also linking to your organization’s fundraising page on your webpage.
 This way, visitors to your website can easily find and give to your Facebook page.
 Sharing your Facebook fundraiser is key to getting most out of your Facebook fundraiser.

 Post regular updates to your Facebook fundraiser

 Keep your Facebook fundraising campaign top of mind by posting regularly.
-This Facebook fundraising best practice keeps your fundraiser from disappearing from your Facebook Timeline.
-Posts to your fundraiser can share fundraising milestones or act as motivation for your supporters to give.
+This Facebook fundraising best practice keeps your fundraiser from disappearing from your supporters’ Facebook Timeline.
+Posts about your fundraiser can share fundraising milestones or act as motivation for your supporters to give.
 Encourage your audience to reach out to you on Facebook if they have questions.
-Engage with your supporters who have given or commented on your fundraiser.
+Communicate with your supporters who have given or commented on your fundraiser.
 Images and short videos get great engagement on Facebook.
 It’s helpful to share images or short video clips showing the work your nonprofit does and what your donors are supporting.
-If you don’t have a lot of recent photos, now’s the time to make taking new photos a priority!
+If you don’t have a lot of recent images, now’s the time to make taking new photos a priority!

 Publicly thank Facebook fundraiser donors